miladjahandideh/miladjahandideh.github.io/README.md

 I'm a Site Reliability Engineer with several years of experience building and maintaining scalable systems.
 I specialize in automating infrastructure, optimizing platform reliability, and leading DevOps/SRE initiatives.
 My passion lies in ensuring high availability and performance at scale using tools like Kubernetes, OpenStack, and Ansible.

-As a team lead, I foster collaboration, knowledge-sharing, and continuous improvement.
+As a Technical Team Lead, I foster collaboration, knowledge-sharing, and continuous improvement.
 I'm constantly exploring new technologies and refining systems to be more efficient, resilient, and secure.

 ## Experience

-### ArvanCloud.ir — Site Reliability Engineer / Team Lead
+### ArvanCloud.ir — Site Reliability Engineer / Technical Team Lead

 Nov 2020 - Present | Remote

 In ArvanCloud we are providing Infrastructure as a Service (IaaS) solutions with OpenStack, Ceph, and Kubernetes.

--   Serving as the SRE Team Lead since March 2023, I oversee the reliability and performance of critical systems, contributing to the organization's overall success.
+-   Serving as the Technical Team Lead since March 2023, I oversee the reliability and performance of critical systems, contributing to the organization's overall success.
 -   Deployed and managed multiple Kubernetes, Ceph, and OpenStack clusters
 -   Provided mentorship and guidance to junior engineers and new team members, contributing to their onboarding and professional development
 -   Actively participated in planning and task calibration processes, ensuring alignment with project goals and timelines.